daangoumans/simple_pastebin_scraper/README.md

-# simple_pastebin_scraper
+# Simple Pastebin Scraper
-simple python pastebin scraper
+Simple python pastebin scraper

+Create a word_list.txt file with your words and run main.py